oojamchaudhary/CustomerCarePortal/README.md

-This project is a desktop application for an electronic accessories manufacturer, featuring role-based dashboards for Customers, Employees, and Admins.
-Built with Java Swing for GUI and MySQL for data storage, it allows customers to file and track complaints, employees to process them, and admins to manage users.
-The system ensures streamlined complaint resolution and secure operations.
+Project Overview: Customer Care Portal Using Java Swing Role-Based Dashboards:

+Customers: File and track complaints effortlessly.
+Employees: Review and resolve complaints efficiently.
+Admins: Manage employees and oversee operations.
+Technologies Used:

+Frontend: Java Swing for a user-friendly GUI.
+Backend: MySQL for secure and scalable data management.
+Key Features:

+Secure login with role-specific functionality.
+Streamlined complaint resolution process.
+Easy employee management by admins.
+This application ensures smooth operations and enhanced user experience for the manufacturer!